-Not a restaurant per se, but home to some of Seoul’s finest cuisine, Gwangjang Market is a mecca for anyone who has tasted the delights of Korean street food.
+Not a restaurant per se but home to some of Seoul’s finest cuisine, Gwangjang Market is a mecca for anyone who has tasted the delights of Korean street food.
 Featuring stalls selling dishes such as bindaeduk (mung bean pancakes), tteokbokki (spicy rice cakes), sundae (blood sausage stuffed with noodles) and jokbal (braised pig’s trotters), as well as the classic and ubiquitous bibimbap, this is the place to experience the widest variety of Korean cuisine.
 The atmosphere of the market, which also sells a range of fresh produce, imbues this experience with authenticity, and is an essential part of any food lover’s trip to Seoul.
-The cultural and social roots of Korean cooking are best expressed in its street food, and Gwangjang Market is the place to experience it.
+The cultural and social roots of Korean cooking are best expressed in its street food, and Gwangjang Market is the place to experience this.

 6-1 Yeji-dong, Jongno-gu, Seoul, South Korea.

 Images courtesy: 1: Korea Taste, 2: karendotcom127/WikiCommons, 3: Maangchi, 4: Mike Chung/WikiCommons, 5: Si Hwa Dam, 6: Korean Bapsang, 7: Jungle Map, 8: Visit Korea, 9: Ebifry/WikiCommons, 10: WikiCommons.